sensedeep/custom-metrics/README.md

 }, 86400, 'max')
 ```

 This will retrieve the `speed` metric from the `Acme/Metrics` namespace for the `{rocket == 'saturnV'}` dimension.
 The data points returned will be the maximum speed measured over the day's launches (86400 seconds).
+Intervals that have no data will have points set to {count: 0, value: 0, timestamp}.

 This will return data like this: